|<< Previous (1 of 24)||< Display All >||Next (3 of 24) >>|

-New album out now.
+Three new singles out in 2022.
 Stream & Buy directly from here on the site!
 Also available on Bandcamp and iTunes.

 Lola Parks (Sandy Powlk) is an Indigenous Soul, Folk, Pop singer-songwriter from Vancouver.
 Her style is intelligent, intimate, evocative, boho chic and deeply influenced by her heritage (she’s 12th generation Canadian of Montagnais and European ancestry) and stylistically reminiscent of Sara Bareilles, Brandi Carlile, Nelly Furtado and Bonnie Raitt, while staying true to her jazz roots.

 No Apologies (2020), her latest album, features the singles, “Dreamer” (July 31) and two-time (2020 & 2021) International Songwriting Competition semi-finalist “Freight Train” (Sep.
 4).
 “No Apologies encourages us to own all of who we are, stand strong in our roots and our right to be, speak our truth and stand up to power,” explains Parks.
 “It’s a collection of songs about female empowerment, dialogue, forgiveness, and celebrating where we come from.”